 Growing evidence demonstrates the role technology has on improving patient engagement, quality, and outcomes.
 Most healthcare organizations have not only taken notice and they have taken action.
-In 2015, 98% of hospitals had executed meaningful use, and nearly 7 in 10 hospitals now provide patients with the ability to review, copy, and send their medical records online.
-The use of patient engagement EHR functionalities has also increased, as more healthcare institutions are adapting to the consumer-driven marketplace.
+The CDC reports that more than 89% of office-based physicians had implemented inpatient or ambulatory EHR systems.(4) The use of patient engagement EHR functionalities has also increased, as more healthcare institutions are adapting to the consumer-driven marketplace.
 Although the shift was seemingly inevitable, a combined result of government regulation and consumer demand.
 It looks as though the industry has acknowledged, accepted, and implemented these changes with the exception of a few outliers.

 Healthcare organizations and providers must be open to adopting new technologies for patients to benefit from them, and the majority of those decisions are made based on their cost-effectiveness and efficacy.
 As the evolution proceeds toward a fee-for-service payment system to a value-based model consumers can expect to see a continued focus on patient engagement.